-After more than two hundred years, Jane & D’Arcy reveals the story of the enduring love of Jane Austen and D’Arcy Wentworth, the real Mr Darcy.
+After more than two hundred years, Jane & D’Arcy reveals the story of the enduring love of Jane Austen for the real

-Folly is Not Always Folly and Such Talent & Such Success, the two volumes of Jane & D’Arcy, tell the long hidden story of their romance and adventures, that will move and delight Jane Austen’s readers, and revitalise Austen scholarship.
+In two volumes, Folly is Not Always Folly and Such Talent & Such Success, Jane & D’Arcy, tell the long hidden story of their romance and adventures.
+It will move and delight Jane Austen’s readers, and revitalise Austen scholarship.

 - Gleebooks, Glebe & Dulwich Hill.

 - Abbey’s Bookshop, York Street, Sydney.

 - Paperchain Bookstore, Manuka, Canberra.